LAKE ALMANOR, CALIF: No report.

 Summit Lake (above Indian Creek Reservoir): No report.

-Rush Creek: Salmon eggs.
+Rush Creek: Salmon eggs or worms.

 LOWER KINNEY LAKE: No report.

 LIBERTY POND IN CHURCHILL COUNTY: No report.

 MAMMOTH LAKES AREA, CALIF: Suzie Greilich reported:

 Mary Lake: Good fishing near Crystal Crag Lodge with Kastmaster lures, Thomas Buoyant lures or Power Eggs.

 Twin Lakes: Yellow Power Bait.
 Slow at mid-day.